itisrazza/bass.on/README.md

 After your commit, the changes should be visible on https://bass-on-draft.razza.io.

-## Publish to `bass-on.nz`

-Go to [this page](https://github.com/itisrazza/bass.on/actions/workflows/publish.yml), click Run Workflow, then in the pulldown, click Run Workflow.
+You can manually force a publish by going to [this page](https://github.com/itisrazza/bass.on/actions/workflows/jekyll.yml), click Run Workflow, then in the pulldown, click Run Workflow.

 ---